YeslieSnayder/CandyDeliveryApp/README.md

 # Troubleshooting

+### Autorun isn't working

+Try to use another python interpreter, for example, `PyPy`.

+Change the string in the configuration file: `ExecStart=/usr/local/bin/pipenv run python3 PATH_TO_DIRECTORY/application/api` to the `ExecStart=/usr/local/bin/pipenv run pypy3 PATH_TO_DIRECTORY/application/api` with exchanging *PATH_TO_DIRECTORY*.

+### Contacts

-If you have any problems and want to report that, please contact me by email: kuzmickiy2000@mail.ru
+If you have any problems or suggestions, and want to report that, please contact me by email: kuzmickiy2000@mail.ru